i4policy/policy_pulse_nigeria/README.md

 ### Messenger Bot:

-#### chatbot master is on branch `chatbot-new-master` so when coding on chatbot, branch off of this branch
+#### chatbot master is on branch `chatbot-new-master` so if coding on chatbot, pull down this branch

 This is in efforts to make the consultation as representative as possible, and cater to a larger part of the population by (a) hitting them on the mediums they are frequenting already and (b) catering to the part of the population that only has access to Free Basics.